 The rest of the reactions of this process occur within the cytosol.
-For this, oxaloacetate need to be transported across the mitochondrial membranes into the cytoplasm.
-For this purpose, oxaloacetate is reduced to malate within the mitochondria by mitochondrial malate dehydrogenase enzyme.
+For this, oxaloacetate needs to be transported across the mitochondrial membranes into the cytoplasm.
+For this purpose, oxaloacetate is reduced to malate within the mitochondria by the mitochondrial malate dehydrogenase enzyme.

-Malate is then transported across the mitochondrial membrane into cytosol.
-Once in cytoplasm, malate is again converted to oxaloacetate by cytoplasmic malate dehydrogenase enzyme.
+Malate is then transported across the mitochondrial membrane into the cytosol.
+Once in the cytoplasm, malate is again converted to oxaloacetate by cytoplasmic malate dehydrogenase enzyme.

-The rest of reactions then take place in the cytosol, catalysed by cytoplasmic enzymes.
+The rest of the reactions then take place in the cytosol, catalysed by cytoplasmic enzymes.

 Decarboxylation and Phosphorylation of Oxaloacetate

 In this step, one carbon atom is removed from oxaloacetate along with the phosphorylation of the intermediate to form phosphoenolpyruvate.
-This reaction is catalysed by phosphoenolpyruvate carboxykinase enzyme.
-This enzyme has activity of carboxylase as well as kinase.
+This reaction is catalysed by the phosphoenolpyruvate carboxykinase enzyme.
+This enzyme has the activity of carboxylase as well as a kinase.

-During this reaction, a molecule of GTP is used as an energy source as well as donor of phosphate group.
-The energy released during the hydrolysis of GTP is used to make high energy thioester bond in phosphoenolpyruvate.
+During this reaction, a molecule of GTP is used as an energy source as well as a donor of a phosphate group.
+The energy released during the hydrolysis of GTP is used to make high energy thioester bonds in phosphoenolpyruvate.